BrooksIan/LogoTL/README.md

 ## Corporate Logo Object Detection

-This Github repo is designed to be optmized for Cloudera Data Science Workbench (CDSW), but it's not required
+This Github repo is designed to be optmized for Cloudera Data Science Workbench (CDSW), but it's not required.

 ## CDSW Run Instructions